ayushi3004/product-platform-service/README.md

 **About**

 This is a sample REST API exposing product and comment information for an e-commerce platform.
 It has a validation service to moderate/validate the comment text to prevent customers from posting objectionable content.
 It takes a piece of text as an input and responds with feedback regarding objectionable content.
-It can be wired up to use any hate speech detector and serve as response accordingly.
+It can be wired up to use any hate speech detector/ML model and serve as response accordingly.

 **Features**